elessarrr/ports_digital_twin/planning/learnings_from_debugging.md

 - **Learnings/Takeaway:** In Streamlit, when updating session state in a callback or part of the script that doesn't automatically trigger a full re-render of all components, it's crucial to manually call `st.rerun()` to enforce a consistent state across the entire application.
 This is especially important for complex dashboards with interdependent components.
 - **Date fixed:** 2025-01-28

+## Vessel Data Fetching Path Configuration Error

+- **Caused by:** The vessel data dashboard was showing 0 ships despite having XML data files because the `VesselDataFetcher` class had a hardcoded incorrect path (`/Users/Bhavesh/Documents/GitHub/Ports/Ports/raw_data`) that didn't match the actual project structure.
+This caused the manual refresh script to download files to the wrong location, leaving the dashboard with 39-day-old data.
+- **How fixed:** Corrected the `self.data_directory` path in `vessel_data_fetcher.py` from the hardcoded incorrect path to `/Users/Bhavesh/Documents/GitHub/ports_digital_twin/raw_data` to match the actual project directory structure.
+Re-ran the manual refresh script to download current data to the correct location.
+- **Learnings/Takeaway:** Always use relative paths or configuration-based paths instead of hardcoded absolute paths in data processing scripts.
+Hardcoded paths break when projects are moved or when working across different environments.
+Verify that data fetching scripts are writing to the same directories that data loading scripts are reading from.
+Test the complete data pipeline end-to-end to catch path mismatches early.
+- **Date fixed:** 2025-01-17

     'queue': pd.DataFrame(queue_data),  # Wrong!
 Using berth data for queue ...
 }